Improving Posture With Water

-Kim Eichinger, Executive Director of fitness at Country Meadows Retirement Community, and author of the ADVANCE article, Better Posture Through Aquatics, speaks about the benefits of aquatics for the aging.
+Kim Eichinger, Executive Director of fitness at Country Meadows Retirement Community, and author of the ADVANCE article, Better Posture Through Aquatics, speaks about the benefits of aquatics for aging adults in improving posture.

 For the many aging adults who use walkers or other assistive devices, maintaining proper posture is a huge challenge.
 But, fortunately with the advancement of technology there are opportunities for adults to exercise proper posture and increase balance.

 Using an underwater treadmill, residents achieve better results than simply walking in a pool.

 Some of these results include:

 - People have a more upright posture when walking on the treadmill.

 - They walk faster and with more of a natural heel-to-toe fashion.